-- LEDs to indicate port status and switch operating conditions.
-For a description of the LEDs and their operation, see "Summit X450, X450a, and X450e Series Switch LEDs" on page 57. - Stack number indicator showing the position of this switch in a stacked configuration. - Serial console port used to connect a terminal and perform local management.
+For a description of the LEDs and their operation, see "Summit X450, X450a, and X450e Series Switch LEDs" on page 57.

+- Stack number indicator showing the position of this switch in a stacked configuration. - Serial console port used to connect a terminal and perform local management.

-- Slot for one of the following Summit option cards: - Summit XGM2-2xn option card, which allows you to add up to two 10-Gigabit XENPAK modules - Summit XGM2-2xf option card, which allows you to add up to two 10-Gigabit XFP modules For information about these Summit option cards, see "Summit XGM2-2xn Option Card" on page 145 or "Summit XGM2-2xf Option Card" on page 146. - Management port with associated LEDs - Two high-performance stacking ports with associated LEDs - Redundant power input connector for optional connection to the EPS-C chassis (Model No. 10912).
+- Slot for one of the following Summit option cards: - Summit XGM2-2xn option card, which allows you to add up to two 10-Gigabit XENPAK modules - Summit XGM2-2xf option card, which allows you to add up to two 10-Gigabit XFP modules

+For information about these Summit option cards, see "Summit XGM2-2xn Option Card" on page 149 or "Summit XGM2-2xf Option Card" on page 150.

+- Management port with associated LEDs - Two high-performance stacking ports with associated LEDs - Redundant power input connector for optional connection to the EPS-C chassis (Model No. 10912).
 This chassis can hold up to three EPS-600LS External Power Modules (Model No. 10913).
-The connecting redundant power supply cable is shipped with the EPS-C chassis. - The PoE capability of the Summit X450e-48p switch varies depending on the number of external power modules in use.
-For more information, see "Summit X450e-48p Power Supplies" on page 56 and "EPS-600LS External Power Module" on page 67. - AC power input socket The power supply operates from 100 VAC to 240 VAC.
+The connecting redundant power supply cable is shipped with the EPS-C chassis.

+The PoE capability of the Summit X450e-48p switch varies depending on the number of external power modules in use.
+For more information, see "Summit X450e-48p Power Supplies" on page 56 and "EPS-600LS External Power Module" on page 69.